Sport in Europe: Rugby union

+The three main domestic rugby union competitions are the fully professional Premiership (England), Top 14 (France) and United Rugby Championship (URC)(Ireland, Scotland, Wales, Italy and South Africa).
+The European Rugby Champions Cup is the premier continental championship, with clubs qualifying from the three professional competitions.
+South African teams fully compete 'domestically' in Europe since 2022 when their teams, already part of the cross border URC, were given access to European competition, but compete in Southern Hemisphere competition the Rugby Championship at international level.

 Rugby league

 Rugby league is popular in northern England, where the sport formed in 1895.
-The game is also popular in southern France.

 The Great Britain national team first played in 1908, and entered the World Cup until 1992 and the Tri-Nations until 2006.
-England, Scotland and Wales have played independently since then.
 Great Britain has won the World Cup three times, whereas France has been runner-up twice.

-Clubs from England and France compete in the only fully professional league, the Super League, as well as the Challenge Cup competition.
+Clubs from England compete in the only fully professional league, the Super League, as well as the Challenge Cup competition.

-In addition to this, the game is also played semi-professionally and at amateur levels in Russia, Serbia, Wales, Scotland and Ireland.